Some tasks only need to be done once or twice a year. The problem is that we forget to do them once or twice a year.

 Here’s the schedule that works best for me that you can try yourself this month: the December house cleaning checklist.

 Bring out the holiday decor, and give items that have gathered a year's worth of dust a quick once-over with a blow dryer.

-Check light strands for duds and replace the burn-outs with fresh bulbs.
+Put finishing touches on the holiday decor: Check light strands for duds and replace the burn-outs with new bulbs.

 Prepare the guest room for your holiday visitors.
-Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays.
+Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy your home, family, and the holidays.

 Stock brightly colored wrapping paper, ribbon for curling, bows, tape, scissors, tiny ornaments – anything that will add sparkle and personality to your family's holiday gifts this year.

-Get creative here.
-You'll be delighted with the results and usually spend less in the process.
+You'll be delighted with the results, and usually you'll spend less in the process.